 How Does Wormhole Work?

 A cross-chain bridge that moves tokens and messages between 30+ blockchains, secured by 19 validator nodes.
-It handles $1B in locked assets and $60B+ in annual transfer volume, backed by $225M in funding.
-Its C grade reflects a $320M hack in 2022 where an attacker minted fake tokens, plus a governance token that has dropped 90% since launch.
+It holds $1.8B in locked assets and processes $60B+ in annual transfer volume, backed by $225M in funding.
+Its C+ grade reflects a $320M hack in 2022 where an attacker minted fake tokens, plus a governance token that has dropped 97% since launch and generates under $16,000/month in protocol revenue despite $1.8B TVL.

 TVL